TORTOISESHELL AND TRI-COLOUR CATS

 CLONING TORTOISESHELLS

-Regardless of which cell was used to produce Cc, because that cell is already an adult cells, one or other of the cell's X chromosomes would have been inactivated while the donor cat was an embryo.
+Regardless of which cell was used to produce Cc, because that cell is already an adult cells, one or other of the cell's X chromosomes had already been inactivated while the donor cat was an embryo.
 Cc had an equal chance of being orange-tabby-and-white or black-tabby-and-white, but would never be tortie-tabby-and-white.
-Unless a way can be found to undo X-linked inactivation at the embryo stage, owners wishing to clone a tortoiseshell cat will have to settle for a cat of a different colour entirely.
-If the X-linked inactivation can be reset, the inactivation is a random process so the clone will have the right colours, but not in the same places as the donor cat - it may have well-defined patches of colour while the donor cat was thoroughly brindled.
+Unless a way can be found to undo X inactivation, owners wishing to clone a tortoiseshell cat will have to settle for a cat of a different colour entirely.
+If X inactivation can be reset in a donor cell, the inactivation in the new embryo is a random process so the clone will have the right colours, but not in the same places as the donor cat - it may have well-defined patches of colour while the donor cat was thoroughly intermingled.

 MESSYBEAST : COLOURS, CONFORMATION & FUR TYPES